QSong-github/UniD3/README.md

 ).
 All artefacts---UniD3
 -KG, UniD3
 -data, benchmark scripts and the UniD3
 -QA explainable chatbot---are released as shared infrastructure for biomedical NLP and drug repurposing.
-The generated KGs, vector database, and the interactive UniD3 web chatbot will be released upon paper acceptance.
+The interactive UniD3 web chatbot is now live at [https://unid3.site/](https://unid3.site/); the generated KGs and vector database will be released upon paper acceptance.

 ![The workflow of Uni$D^3$](unid3.png)